kapilsharma/AngularToDoApp/README.md

 > It is recommended to read `README.md` file from master branch only.

+### v7.1.0

+Code committed at the end of section 7.1 - Models.

 ### v6.4.3

 Code committed at the end of section 6.4.3 - Using else part with ngIf.